setProxy - Selenium IDE

 socks4://, socks5:// - Socks proxy server*

-We can not offer password support for socks proxy in Chrome yet, as Chrome itself does not support it yet..
+We can not offer password support for socks proxy in Chrome and Edge yet, as Chrome/Edge itself do not support it yet.
+But it works in Firefox.

 In this example we use a few different proxy types.
 And after each setProxy command we open a test page to check the new IP address.
 Please note that UI.Vision RPA is not related to https://ipapi.co/json/, we just use this page in the macro to display the IP address and proxy server location in the browser.